 “return on your way toward the wilderness of Damascus.”
-Elijah would have begun his journey north the way he came down, but then veered off to head towards Damascus.
+Elijah would have begun his journey north the way he came down, but then veered off to head toward Damascus.
 The phrase “wilderness of Damascus” is not clear in Hebrew.
 It could be more like, “toward the wilderness, toward Damascus,” meaning the wilderness and then on to Damascus.
 Hazael would have been in Damascus.
 Interestingly, the Douay-Rheims version (NT 1582 AD; OT 1609 AD) reads, “through the desert, to Damascus” which is likely what happened.(top)

 “Abel-meholah.”
 About 9 miles southeast of Beth-shean, on a ford of the Jordan.(top)

 “he who escapes from the sword of Jehu.”
 This whole verse is ominous as to the coming judgment on the house of Omri.
-Jehoram (son of Ahab) and Jezebel were killed by Jehu, as well as the worshippers of Baal.(top)
+Jehoram (son of Ahab) and Jezebel were killed by Jehu, as well as the worshipers of Baal.(top)

 “every mouth that has not kissed him.”
 Kissing the feet of the statue of the god was an act of submission.(top)

 “and found Elisha.”
 To some extent, Elijah would have had to look for Elisha.
 Elijah would have had a general idea of where he was, but since Elisha was plowing, he could have been in a number of places in the general vicinity.